Jo Labadie: Political life

-Labadie joined the newly formed Socialist Labor Party in Detroit at the age of 27 and soon was distributing socialist tracts on street corners.
+Labadie joined the newly formed Socialist Labor Party of America chapter in Detroit at the age of 27 and soon was distributing socialist tracts on street corners.
 As a printer, he was also a member of Detroit's Typographical Union 18 and was one of its two delegates to the International Typographical Union convention in Detroit in 1878.

-In 1878, Labadie organized Detroit's first assembly of the Knights of Labor, and ran unsuccessfully for mayor on the Greenback-Labor ticket.
-In 1880, he served as first president of the Detroit Trades Council, and continued issuing a succession of labor papers and columns for the national labor press, including the Detroit Times, Advance and Labor Leaf, Labor Review, The Socialist, and the Lansing Sentinel, which were admired for their forthright style.
-His column "Cranky Notions" was widely published.
+In 1878, Labadie organized Detroit's first assembly of the Knights of Labor, and ran unsuccessfully for mayor on the Greenback-Labor Party ticket.
+In 1880, he served as first president of the Detroit Trades Council, and he continued issuing a succession of labor papers and columns for the national labor press, including the Detroit Times, Advance and Labor Leaf, Labor Review, The Socialist, and the Lansing Sentinel, which were admired for their forthright style.
+His column, "Cranky Notions", was widely published.

 In 1883, Labadie embraced individualist anarchism, a non-violent doctrine.
 He became closely allied with Benjamin Tucker, the country's foremost exponent of that doctrine, and frequently wrote for the latter's publication, Liberty.
 Without the oppression of the state, Labadie believed, humans would choose to harmonize with "the great natural laws...without robbing [their] fellows through interest, profit, rent and taxes."
-Labadie supported localized public cooperation, and was an advocate for community control of water utilities, streets, and railroads.
-He also criticized capitalism and said that it "has had its day" and that "it must go."
-Although Labadie did not support the militant anarchism of the Haymarket anarchists, he fought for the clemency of the accused because he did not believe they were the sole perpetrators of violence.
+Labadie supported localized public cooperation and was an advocate for community control of water utilities, streets, and railroads.
+He also criticized capitalism, saying it "has had its day" and "it must go."
+Although Labadie did not support the militant anarchism of the Haymarket anarchists (the agitators behind the Haymarket Riot), he fought for the clemency of the accused because he did not believe they were the sole perpetrators of violence.
 He broke with the Knights of Labor when their national leader, Terence V. Powderly, repudiated the defendants completely.

 In 1888, Labadie organized the Michigan Federation of Labor, becoming its first president, and forged a tenuous alliance with Samuel Gompers.
-At age fifty he began writing verse and publishing artistic hand-crafted booklets.
+At age fifty, he began writing verse and publishing artistically handcrafted booklets.
 In 1908, the city postal inspector refused to handle his mail because it bore stickers with anarchist quotations.
-A month later the Detroit Water Board, where Labadie worked as a clerk, dismissed him from his post for expressing anarchist sentiments.
+A month later, the Detroit Water Board, where Labadie worked as a clerk, dismissed him from his post for expressing anarchist sentiments.
 In both cases, public officials were forced to back down in the face of mass public protests in support of Labadie, well known to Detroit citizens as its "Gentle Anarchist".